palaa159/Docs/Tutorials/03-Wifi_Getting_Started_Guide.md

 ### Powering the Shield

 Install 4 AA batteries in your battery pack or charge up your LiPo battery.
-The Wifi shield has a larger power draw then the Bluetooth communication system so we recommend using LiPo battery packs.
+The Wifi shield has a larger power draw than the Bluetooth communication system so we recommend using LiPo battery packs.
 You can keep the `EXT PWR` switch `ON` to passthrough power to the Cyton, more on this in the section below titled _Powering the Shield_.

 **IMPORTANT!
 Keep the dip switch labeled `EXT PWR` to `ON` when using Cyton.**